richmahn/github-actions-sandbox/README.md

 ### On any push to any branch...

-1. Run 'gradle build'
+1. Run 'gradle build' :heavy_check_mark:
-2. Attach the artifact to the workflow
+2. Attach the artifact to the workflow :heavy_check_mark:
 3. Upload the artifact to Bintray

 ### On a push to a tag of the form 'vX.Y.Z'...